Over She Goes

 Over She Goes is a 1937 British musical comedy film directed by Graham Cutts and starring Stanley Lupino, Claire Luce, Laddie Cliff, Gina Malo and Max Baer.
 It was based on a successful London stage play by Lupino, with music by Billy Mayerl.
+The film is an early example of the way American vaudeville tradition in film migrated in the United Kingdom.

+Plot

-The screenplay concerns a music hall performer (John Wood) who inherits an English title and estate, and invites his friends to stay with him where they are targeted by avaricious woman hoping for a rich marriage.
+A music hall performer inherits an English title and estate, and invites his friends to stay with him where they are targeted by avaricious woman hoping for a rich marriage.